testground/testground/README.md

 ## Features

+For the short and long term roadmap see [ROADMAP.md](./ROADMAP.md).

 ### Supports (or aims to support) a variety of testing workflows 💡

 > (🌕 = fully supported // 🌑 = planned)